Olympiakos qualify by beating Arsenal

 Kostas Mitroglou responded for Olympiacos after 13 minutes, slicing an effort over the crossbar when he should have at least forced Fabianski to make a save.

 The home side then broke on the counter and a decent opportunity went begging when Luciano Galletti volleyed Leonardo's cross into the side-netting.
 Arsenal continued to command the midfield and Walcott was proving a constant threat in and around the penalty area with his quick feet and darting runs.
-LEONARDO STRIKES

 Arsenal kept the hosts at arms length, and it took Mitroglou 43 minutes to register Olympiakos' first shot on target with a speculative shot.